 Hsu is a native Washingtonian and currently lives in Maryland with his wife of 16 years and their four children.
 In his spare time, Hsu enjoys martial arts (a lifelong passion), coaching and mentoring youth in sports and entrepreneurship, and purchasing commercial properties.

-Jay Ripley is a co-founder, principal owner and Chairman of Sequel Youth and Family Services, a national operator of 33 residential and community-based behavioral health programs for people with mental health and behavioral disabilities.
-The programs operate in 18 states, employ 3,500 staff members and serve more than 4,000 clients from 36 states and territories.
+Jay Ripley is a co-founder and currently serves as Chairman of Sequel Youth and Family Services, a national operator of residential and community-based behavioral health programs for people with mental health and behavioral disabilities.
+The programs operate in 20 states, employ 4,500 staff members and serve more than 9,000 clients from 41 states and territories.

 Previously, Ripley was a founding stockholder of Youth Services International (YSI) and served as its President and COO as well as its CFO.
-He has also served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, as well as Corporate Controller and then VP of Eastern Division Retail Operations for Jiffy Lube, the leading franchiser of quick lube centers in America.
+He also has served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, as well as a financial and operational executive for Jiffy Lube, the leading franchiser of quick lube centers in America.
 Ripley was intimately involved with the IPOs for each of these three companies.
 He began his career with Ernst & Young, CPAs in Baltimore, MD.

 Ripley is a summa cum laude graduate of the University of Baltimore and a licensed CPA.
-He is a member of World Presidents’ Organization (WPO), where he serves on the executive board of the Washington, DC/Baltimore chapter.
-He is also an active member of the Board of the University of Baltimore Foundation and the Board of Port Discovery Children’s Museum.
+He is a member of the Young Presidents Organization (YPO) and the Chief Executives Organization (CEO).
+He previously was a member of the Board of the University of Baltimore Foundation and the Board of Port Discovery Children’s Museum.

 Dr. Robert Samit founded MyEyeDr. in 2001.
 MyEyeDr. delivers the highest quality vision care to more than 200,000 patients annually.
 Since its founding, the company has amassed a 14% share of the local vision care market.